WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/tables.md

 - Use sentence case capitalization for column headings.
 - Don't end column headings with punctuation such as a period, colon, semicolon, or an ellipsis.
 - Write concise headings and omit articles (*a, an, the*).
 - Don't write partial column headings such that the sentence or phrase in the column heading continues from the cell text.
+Discontinuous content proves to be difficult for accessibility and for localization.
+Instead, write complete column headings.
+- Use table headings for the first column and the first row only.
+Use the [`th` element](https://www.w3.org/TR/2014/REC-html5-20141028/tabular-data.html#the-th-element).
+- Include the [`scope` attribute](https://www.w3.org/TR/WCAG20-TECHS/H63.html) as appropriate, for accessibility.

 ## Linking to tables